Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 Beyond a ready-to-go garden space, the largest advantage of a grow tent is increased light efficiency.
 The walls are made from a reflective material, increasing the “bang for the buck” you get out of your lighting.

 There are many ways to throw together an indoor grow area.
-It can be really simple or a lot more involved.
+The point is that it can be really simple or a lot more involved.
 In every case, you can grow good plants.

 Vertical Growing Systems Vs. Flat Growing Systems